openbraininstitute/sonata-extension/source/hoc-emodel.rst

 BBP/OBI Default (BluePyEModel) `replace_axon` HOC Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the  `replace axon` `proc` used in the BBP/OBI models.
 It deletes the original axon and adds 2 artificial axon sections and a myelinated axon.
-The axonal section length is 60 micrometers and have diameters of axon from original morphology when present.
+The axonal section length is 60 micrometers and has diameters of axon from original morphology when present.
 The myelinated axon length is 1000 micrometers and has a uniform diameter from one of the original axon sections.

 .. note::